Kisky3/basic-practice/README.md

 ***
 ## Jirengu/Jirengu_task31/
-I made a simple music player with JS audio API
+I made a simple music player with JS audio API.
-This is just a practice coding about node.js & express
+This is just a practice coding about node.js & express.

 ### structure tree
 ```